skienzmatishun/rippreport/content/p/catalyst-busted/index.md

   category_score: 0
   rank: 10
 summary: Self-serving lawmakers pocketed disaster recovery funds while funneling lucrative city contracts to their political allies.
-New evidence proves that state leaders quietly siphoned off hundreds of thousands of dollars meant for public recovery efforts.
+Evidence proves that state leaders quietly siphoned off hundreds of thousands of dollars meant for public recovery efforts.
 Read our full report to see how deep the insider trading really goes.
 ---